williambrach/williambrach/README.md

-I like prototyping and building.
+I like working with data.